 Through the interviews, we learned that most interviewees expressed an interest in novel international travel, escaping the tourist infrastructure, and connecting with locals.
 They spent a great deal of time researching their trips using many sources (books, websites, travel shows, talking with friends) to ensure that the activities they planned would be pleasant for all.
 Primary interests in their leisure travel are safety, new experiences, and ensuring a good time for everyone.
 Itineraries from friends or other well-versed travelers were one of the most treasured sources of information.
 They do not like their days to be too planned, as they want to leave room for serendipitous discoveries.
 They described some of their most exciting moments as when they discovered interesting places or local experiences through exploration.

 Baby boomers don’t typically use many phone apps for traveling and use their phones primarily for photos, calls, and texting.
 Fifty percent of these travelers use their phones when traveling to view maps and restaurant reviews.

 In addition to the interviews, a competitive analysis of existing mobile travel options was conducted and evaluated for ease of use and customizing capabilities.

 After researching competitors, conducting both a competitive and heuristic analysis, and learning the interests and needs of the target audience through interviews, key product and design features for a mobile app were identified.

-The objective of the interface was to keep the format familiar to users by using Google maps, but to add features specific to the needs of the users identified during the discovery process.
+The objective of the interface was to keep the format familiar to users by using Google maps but to add features specific to the needs of the users identified during the discovery process.
 This decision to use Google Maps was to reduce cognitive overload for those who typically don’t use mobile apps for travel.
-Maintaining familiarity with known apps allows the user focus on being in the moment and enjoying their experience.
+Maintaining familiarity with known apps allows the user to focus on being in the moment and enjoying their experience.